archie-mckenzie/flipcards/README.md

 BEST PRACTICES
 - Individual JS scripts for unrelated processes
-- Comments above each function, data structure, other places at programmer's discretion
+- Comments above each function, data structure, other locations at programmer's discretion
+- All images stored exclusively in the 'images' folder